I'm Like a Bird

 "I'm Like a Bird" is a song by Canadian singer-songwriter Nelly Furtado.
 It was written by Furtado and produced by Gerald Eaton and Brian West for her debut studio album, Whoa, Nelly!
 (2000).
-Released as the album's first single on September 25, 2000, it became a worldwide hit the following year, peaking at number one in Portugal, number two in Australia and New Zealand, number five in the United Kingdom, and number nine in the United States.
-It was the eighth-most-played song on Canadian radio in 2001.
+Inspired by her first serious relationship in her early twenties, the folk-pop song reflects her experiences of isolation and emotional uncertainty while living alone in Los Angeles.
+Composed largely on guitar, much of the track was written in a brief, inspired session, which Furtado later described as an unexpected creative breakthrough.